How Does LendingTree Get Paid?

 TD Bank Business Loans Review

-TD Bank is a good choice for East Coast businesses looking for a one-stop shop for affordable banking and lending services.
-However, it doesn’t say much publicly about what you’ll need to qualify for small business financing, instead preferring a more direct approach in working with you.
+• Our verdict: TD Bank is a good choice for East Coast businesses looking for a one-stop shop for affordable banking and lending services.
+However, the bank doesn’t publish small business qualification requirements on its website, making it difficult for curious business owners to find information without contacting them directly.

-Only available in a few states (Connecticut, Delaware, Florida, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Vermont and Virginia) and Washington, D.C.
+• East Coast business owners.
+You can only apply for TD Bank business financing if you live in one of the following states — Connecticut, Delaware, Florida, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Vermont and Virginia — as well as the District of Columbia.

-TD Bank is one of the largest banks operating inside of the U.S., even though it’s a subsidiary of the larger Canadian banking firm.
-It offers a relatively standard suite of small business products to customers based on the East Coast, including small business bank accounts and a range of small business lending options.
+TD Bank is one of the largest banks operating inside of the U.S. It offers a relatively standard suite of small business products to customers based on the East Coast, including small business bank accounts and a range of small business lending options.

 Finally, it’s a standout choice if you’re in the market for an SBA loan, particularly if you’re looking to make a significant investment in a new business location.
 TD Bank is an SBA Preferred lender — which gives it more leeway and speed in dealing with SBA loan underwriting — and uses this status to offer SBA 504 loans to customers on certain real estate properties with no maximum cap on how much you can borrow.